- Pemphigus foliaceus in cats: causes, diagnosis and treatment

 Prednisolone and triamcinolone

 Glucocorticoids are the mainstay of treatment for PF.
-They have an anti-inflammatory effect and suppress the immune system.
+They have anti-inflammatory effects and suppress the immune system.

-Glucocorticoids can cause side effects such as polyphagia, polyuria, polydipsia, weight gain and behavioral changes.
-These side effects occur less frequently and less severely in cats than in dogs, but diabetes mellitus and bacterial infections can occur.
+Glucocorticoids can cause side effects such as polyphagia, polyuria, polydipsia, weight gain, and behavioral changes.
+These side effects occur less frequently and less severely in cats than in dogs; however, diabetes mellitus and bacterial infections can still occur.

 Immunosuppressants